tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 head -c 32 /dev/urandom|xxd -ps -c 32
 ```

-This will give you private key:
+This will give you a private key (example - do not use this private key):

 ```
 68f4e1be83e2bd242d1a5a668574dd3b6b76a29f254b4ae662eba5381d1fc3a6